msuwama/website/content/publication/integerdynamics/index.md

 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["3"]
+publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: ""
+publication: "Accepted by International Journal of Number Theory"
-publication_short: ""
+publication_short: "Int.
+J. Number Theory"

-abstract: "By repeatedly summing the squares of the digits in base $b$, we obtain a sequence of integers.
+abstract: By repeatedly summing the squares of the digits in base $b$, we obtain a sequence of integers.
 In this paper, we are concerned with the cycles that arise in this iterative process.
 It is known that any such sequence ends in a cycle, and for a fixed base $b$, there are only finitely many cycles.
-We show that for any $\\ell \\ge 1$, the set of bases $b$ that admit a cycle of length $\\ell$ contains an arithmetic progression, and therefore has positive lower density."
+We show that for any $\\ell \\ge 1$, the set of bases $b$ that admit a cycle of length $\\ell$ contains an arithmetic progression, and therefore has positive lower density.

 # Summary.
 An optional shortened abstract.
-summary: "A paper on cycles obtained from taking a sum of the squares of the digits in different bases."
+summary: A paper on cycles obtained from taking a sum of the squares of the digits in base $b$.

 tags: []
 categories: []